indrode/meatspace/content/i/nanoc.md

 The `compile` blocks specify how items are processed.
 The `route` blocks set all the necessary routing settings.
 All in all, a lot of the concepts and implementations look very familiar if you know your way around Ruby and some Ruby-based frameworks.

 Meatspace uses [Foundation](http://foundation.zurb.com/), a boilerplate framework, so I replaced the existing layout and styles.
 I also added a CodeRay-specific stylesheet.
 Nanoc is perfect for websites with static pages, but it can easily work as a blog or really anything else you throw at it.
-For example, displaying all blog entries on one page would achieved through a simple Ruby enumeration:
+For example, displaying all blog entries on one page would be achieved through a simple Ruby enumeration:

 <pre><code>
 #!haml